 Check out the Garrick Theatre London Seating Plan here.

-Playing At The Garrick Theatre
+Coming Soon to The Garrick Theatre

 Wheelchair users can access the theatre through the Dress Circle, which is on street level.
 Please make yourself known to the staff, who will help you get seated.
 Please note that row E in the Dress Circle has wheelchair space.